SHARE

 • ¼ cup pure maple syrup

-• 1-2 Tbsps organic heavy cream or plant-based milk
+• 1-2 Tbsps organic heavy cream or milk (You can also use regular dairy milk or your fave plant-based milk, if preferred!)

 Instructions

 • Combine yeast and 1 tablespoon brown sugar in the bowl of an electric mixer and slowly pour in warm water while stirring frequently.
-Allow 10 minutes for the mixture to sit and for the yeast to activate.
+Allow 5-10 minutes for the mixture to sit and for the yeast to activate and become "foamy".

-• Add in the room temperature milk and warm butter to the yeast mixture followed by the mashed banana and whisk until well combined.
-Add in the eggs (one at a time) and vanilla, whisking to incorporate.
+• Add in the room temperature milk and warm melted butter to the yeast mixture and whisk until well combined.
+Add in the eggs (one at a time), mashed banana, and vanilla, whisking to incorporate.

 • In a large bowl, whisk together the all-purpose flour, bread flour, brown sugar, cinnamon, nutmeg, allspice, and sea salt and add them to the wet ingredients and mix on low-speed until well combined and everything begins to form into a dough-like consistency, about 2-3 minutes.